- Is There An Easy Answer To How Much It Will Cost?

 Airfare is going to be the biggest expense, so it makes sense to start there.
 There are a lot of considerations to make when it comes to airfare.
 There are round the world plane tickets available from a number of companies and airline alliances.
 Most have their own rules and regulations.

 The really spontaneous might not want to commit to a round the world ticket.
 Your other option is to buy one-way tickets as you go.
 This is said to give you more flexibility by not being tied down to a set itinerary, but you are taking a risk by doing it this way.
-Airfare is typically cheaper the further out you book your ticket, so if you’re hoping to fly by the seat of your pants and go anywhere on a whim, it may end up costing you.
+According to what we learned in the report, airfare is typically cheaper the further out you book your ticket, so if you’re hoping to fly by the seat of your pants and go anywhere on a whim, it may end up costing you more.
 And if you’re on a tight budget, keep in mind that you’ll have to spend a significant amount of your travel time searching for airfare.
 The pros and cons of buying a multi-stop, round the world ticket vs. buying one-ways is covered here.

 I Want To Purchase A RTW Ticket.
 Now What?

 It’s pretty easy to roughly calculate your major transportation costs.
-Start by plugging your itinerary into Indie, our RTW trip planner.
+Start by plugging your itinerary into Indie.
 This is the only trip planner on the web where you can get live pricing with the click of a button, so by playing around with your itinerary and dates, however rough of an itinerary it is, you can get exact an exact price of how much it will cost.
+Even if you don’t know your exact itinerary or don’t want to book with Indie, you can start getting at least a rough idea of what airfare will cost.
 Once you have this figure, you’ve got your starting point.

-We realize that everyone has different needs, so if you do decide to go with the RTW plane ticket option, be sure to read the reviews we wrote after shopping for RTW plane tickets with eight different companies, and download our free RTW ticket report analyzing the pros and cons of RTW tickets vs. buying tickets as you go (it’ll save you loads of research time).
+We realize that everyone has different needs, so if you do decide to go with the RTW plane ticket option, be sure to read the reviews we wrote after shopping for RTW plane tickets with eight different companies, and download the aforementioned report, analyzing the pros and cons of RTW tickets vs. buying tickets as you go (it’ll save you loads of research time).

 I Want To Buy My Tickets As I Go.
 Now What?